facelessuser/pyluxa4/README.md

 the server will connect to, but you can specify a specific device by either using `--device-path` or `--device-index`.
 `--device-path` take precedence over `--device-index`.

-If you wish to restrict those making requests via the API, you can assign an ID with the `--api-id` option, and only requests that provide the matching ID will be accepted.
+If you wish to restrict those making requests via the API, you can assign an ID with the `--token` option, and only requests that provide the matching ID will be accepted. `--token` should really only be used over SSL.

+You can also ensure the server only takes HTTPS requests by using `--ssl-key` and `--ssl-cert`.
+Support is limited.
+`pyluxa4` is only really intended to be used on a local network, and probably with only self signed certificates.
+Commands sent via the client should use the `--secure <option>` option to either send requests with verification (1), requests with no verification (0), or to specify a certificate to validate against.

 ```
 $ pyluxa4 serve --help
 usage: pyluxa4 serve [-h] [--device-path DEVICE_PATH]
                      [--device-index DEVICE_INDEX] [--host HOST] [--port PORT]
-                     [--api-id API_ID]
+                     [--ssl-key SSL_KEY] [--ssl-cert SSL_CERT]
+                     [--token TOKEN]

 Run server